 In order to have a case and a chance of recovering financial compensation you must determine the purpose for being at the property.
 Visitors to commercial, government, or private properties fall in three categories:

 - Invitee: Individuals who are on the property at the invitation of the owner, such as patrons at a business.
 Here, the landlord is most responsible for keeping conditions safe and free of danger.

 - Licensee: Those on the property at the clear or implied consent of the owner minus reasons for commercial gain like guests at a home or someone asking for directions.
 Owners owe these individuals the care of disclosing hidden dangers but aren’t required to fix them.

 - Trespasser: A person who entered the property without authorization and owed very little duty for preventable injuries

 If you were an invitee or licensee on someone’s property who suffered a serious injury caused by a negligent property owner, you may be left with a feeling of hopelessness and despair.
 On top of that, you may have dozens of questions keeping you up at night.
 That’s where we come in.
-The Oklahoma personal injury lawyers can help you recover financial compensation to pay for past and future medical bills, physical therapy and rehabilitation, lost wages, pain and suffering, and a number of other damages.
+Our Oklahoma City lawyers can help you recover financial compensation to pay for past and future medical bills, physical therapy and rehabilitation, lost wages, pain and suffering, and a number of other damages.

 If you have been hurt in an accident on a commercial or residential property, you may be eligible to secure compensation for your medical expenses, bills, and other costs associated with the accident.
 Don’t trust you claim to just any attorney, turn to the team that so many other people in Oklahoma have turned to in their time of need: Abel Law Firm.
 Let us put our experience to work for you, and don’t let this accident cause any more harm to your life than you have already suffered.
 We will fight for you from beginning to end.
-Contact the Oklahoma premises liability lawyers at Abel Law Firm today at (405) 239-7046 to discuss the services we can provide for you.
+Contact the Oklahoma City premises liability lawyers at Abel Law Firm today at (405) 239-7046 to discuss the services we can provide for you.